Cotswold Festival of Steam: 'Workhorses of Steam'

 - Where to stay There are plenty of wonderful places to stay in the area and here we've made a few suggestions to help you!

-* Note that locomotives, attractions and classic bus service all subject to availability.
+* Note that locomotives, attractions and bus service all subject to availability.

 ** Please note, NO ADMISSION is possible to the railway WITHOUT A TRAVEL TICKET.
-We are sorry but the layout of car park and station at Toddington preculdes admission 'just to have a look around or go to the cafe'.
+We are sorry but the layout of car park and station at Toddington preculdes admission 'just to have a look around' or 'go to the cafe'.
 Admission tickets include unlimited travel on the day of issue (including the North Gloucestershire narrow-gauge railway) and all other on-site attractions.
-Additional charges applies for: footplate ride (advance booking only); brake van ride (£10 return, tickets available at Toddington on the day of travel only) and 'Driver for a Tenner' (payable on the day).
+Additional charges apply for: footplate ride (now sold out); brake van ride (£10 return, tickets available at Toddington on the day of travel only) and 'Driver for a Tenner' at Cheltenham Racecourse (payable on the day).